-• Title I, Part A: youth in transition children are automatically eligible for Title I, Part A services, regardless of what school they attend.
-The District will reserve such funds as are necessary to provide services comparable to those provided to Title I students to youth in transition children attending non-participating schools.
+• Title l, Part A -youth in transition children are automatically eligible for Title l, Part A services, regardless of what school they attend.
+The District will reserve such funds as are necessary to provide services comparable to those provided to Title I students to youth in transition children attending non participating schools.
 The District's Title I plan will be coordinated through collaboration between the Title I Director, District Liaison, and the Principal.